s1t5/mail-archiver/doc/Setup.md

 ## 🔒 Security Notes

-- Use strong passwords and change default credentials
+- Use strong passwords and change default credentials.
+Passwords should be at least 12 characters long and include a mix of uppercase letters, lowercase letters, numbers, and special characters.
+Avoid using common words or easily guessable information.
 - Consider implementing HTTPS with a reverse proxy in production
 - Regular backups of the PostgreSQL database are recommended